-Appendix A of this document lists the regulatory and guidance source documents currently comprising this contractual ES&H basis for requirements' identification.
+Appendix A of this document lists only the regulatory and guidance source documents currently comprising this contractual ES&H basis for requirements' identification.
 The list was generated from the Standards Management Information System data base and includes federal and state regulations, executive orders, DOE orders and standards.
-Standards and requirements are modified in a controlled manner under the contract's requirements change notice process.
+These standards and requirements are modified in a controlled manner under the contract's requirements change notice process.
 Events that may initiate a change to the contract requirements include modification, addition or deletion of federal and state regulations or DOE orders and standards.
-As systems engineering proceeds for the UF6 cylinder program, appropriate requirements will continue to be incorporated into the program SARs and procedures.
+As Systems Engineering proceeds for the UF6 Cylinder Program, appropriate requirements from the contract basis and as derived will continue to be incorporated into the system SARs and procedures.